asr1/digital-garden/src/site/notes/Misc/Build It For Life.md

 ---

-Do you know there's a lightbulb that's been [burning for 100 years](https://www.centennialbulb.org/)?
+Do you know there's a lightbulb that's been [burning for 100 years](https://www.centennialbulb.org/)? (*update: watching [this video](https://www.youtube.com/watch?v=zb7Bs98KmnY) has changed my mind on using the lightbulb as a reference here.* Lightbulbs were never going to be long-term products.)

 It used to be that if you built appliances, you could do a damn good job.
 Take pride in your work, throw in a lifetime guarantee.